-GPI is partnering with Xcel Energy, Minnesota Power, Center for Energy and Environment, Energy Systems Consulting Services, George Washington University Law School, and other stakeholders to map out the transition to a regulatory model in Minnesota that achieves the following Guiding Principles:
+GPI partners with Xcel Energy, Minnesota Power, Center for Energy and Environment, George Washington University Law School, and other stakeholders to map out this transition that will achieve the following Guiding Principles:

 - Align an economically viable utility model with state and federal public policy goals.